Organization 101: Why organizing your business matters

 Julie Bestry, certified professional organizer and president of Best Results Organizing, says from her experience, people often make the mistake of thinking about organization in terms of how things look.

 "Aesthetics are more of a luxury than functionality," Bestry says.
 "In other words: function beats form!"

 Pro tip: Put your stuff in an accessible place.
 "If you have to jump through hoops and leap over storage tubs to get to your scanner or filing cabinet, you're going to avoid digitizing documents or filing forms," Bestry notes.

-You can't expect to overturn years of bad organizational habits in a day (more on that in "5 Habits to Ditch to Improve Organization & Cut Your Stress").
+You can't expect to overturn years of bad organizational habits in a day.
 If you're serious about changing the status quo for your business, Norris suggests using detective work to resolve the roots of a messy business.

 For instance, maybe your strewn business cards are a result of not having a system to catalog new contacts.
 "After returning from a networking event, note how you met each contact, determine how to get the data into your CRM, and determine how to best serve those new relationships," Norris says.

 Pro tip: Give yourself time to get organized.
 Norris suggests allocating at least 24 to 28 hours to the initial process.
 "There are 8760 hours in a year, so you can afford to invest this time in your business," she notes.